These low carb sour gummy bears are the ideal sweet treat! They're sugar free – but with that classic mixture of sweet and sour flavors!

 A note on quantities: ¼ cup of water really doesn't seem like very much, but it's what you need to fill one of these trays of 50 bears.
 The bears have a pleasant chewy quality to them!
 If you prefer softer gummy bears, use ⅓ cup water instead – but bear in mind you'll have more liquid than you need for one tray, so you might like to use another tray or a different mold.

 Leave the bears at room temperature until fully set – at least an hour.
-Carefully remove them from the molds and place in a bowl.
+Carefully remove the keto gummies from the molds and place in a bowl.
 In a smaller bowl, mix together more citric acid and a powdered sweetener that you like the taste of when “neat” – like Lakanto or Swerve.

 Add the citric acid mixture to the gummy bears and stir well to mix.